 The difference between the pretest and posttest mean scores of the SG reached statistical significance since the p-value corresponding to this comparison was less than .05.
 Not surprisingly, the difference between the pretest and delayed posttest mean scores was also of statistical significance as the relevant p-value turned out to be less than the significance level (p < .05).
 Moreover, the difference between posttest and delayed posttest scores was statistically significant.
 Hence, it could be concluded that using static infographics could significantly improve the SG's vocabulary gain and retention.
-As shown in Table 3, the posttest mean scores of the SG were substantially higher than their pretest mean scores, but their delayed posttest mean scores were lower than the posttest mean scores and still higher than the pretest mean scores.
+As shown in Table 3, the posttest mean scores of the SG were substantially higher than their pretest mean scores, but their delayed posttest mean scores.